 Cottesloe Golf Club asks Members and guests to contribute to the care of the course by repairing on average, one pitch mark per hole.
 Please read the document attached below about why we should repair our pitch marks.

 Teaching professional Matthew Heath, shows correct technique in a series of video tutorials on how Cottesloe Golf Club would like Members and guests to repair pitch marks and fairway divots, and the technique for correct bunker entry and bunker raking.

 Competitors are reminded of the necessity to rake bunkers and repair fairway divots and pitch marks on the greens.

-Fairway Divots – should be repaired by breaking in the sides of the divot with a golf club (in herring bone fashion) and then scuffing over the area with your spikes.
+Fairway Divots – should be repaired by knocking in the sides of the divot with a golf club (in herring bone fashion) and then scuffing over the area with your shoe.

 Pitch Marks – should be repaired by using your fork to push the grass at the edge of the pug mark towards the centre of the hole.
 Do not use your fork to lift the ground.